July 2018: The United States Grants more Patent Claims for CNCAssembly®

 April 2016: Transformix officially Trademarks “CNCAssembly®” and “RSM Technology®”

-The federal government, through its Canadian Intellectual Property Office, has approved the registration of “CNCAssembly®” and “RSM Technology®” as official Registered Trademarks of Transformix.
+The federal government, through its Canadian Intellectual Property Office, has approved the registration of “CNCAssembly®” and “RSM Technology®” as the official Registered Trademarks of Transformix.

 February 2016: How It's Made TV show highlights Transformix's CNCAssembly® Technology